nicolascrossi/Graph-Visualizer/README.md

 Requires pygame

 Visualizes a grid of nodes.
+Useful as a base for visualizing graph algorithms.